Creepy (film): Plot

 Having resigned as a profiler following an injury, Koichi Takakura and his wife Yasuko move to a place closer to his new job as a university lecturer in criminal psychology.
 In an effort to be friendly, Yasuko introduces herself to their two neighbors.
 One of them is Mrs. Tanaka and her bed-ridden mother, who coldly reject any kind of friendship with the Takakuras.
 Yasuko rings the doorbell at the house of their other neighbor, who lives in-between the Takakuras and Tanakas, but there is no answer.
 When Yasuko goes again to leave a bag of chocolates at the middle neighbor's gate, he appears and identifies himself as Masayuki Nishino.
 Their initial encounter gives Yasuko a creepy impression of Nishino, as he acts strangely whenever he's around her.

 While at work, Koichi becomes interested in a cold case involving the disappearance of three members of a family leaving only an unreliable witness, Saki Honda.
 A former police colleague of Koichi's named Nogami asks him to help investigate.
 While visiting the crime scene, Koichi and Nogami try to talk to Saki, but she refuses as she doesn't quite remember the events leading up to her family's disappearance.
 Back at home, Yasuko runs into Nishino again and he tells her he lives with his daughter, Mio, and his wife; but after saying she looks forward to meeting her, Nishino rudely dismisses her.
 When walking home, Koichi is confronted by Nishino who says that Yasuko is a burden.
 Both Koichi and Yasuko have uneasy feelings about Nishino, but they relent when he becomes friendlier and more open with his life.

 At the university, Koichi and Nogami interview Saki, who says that before her family vanished, they acted in extremely bizarre ways that were much different than what they normally did.
-She also remembers seeing a man stare at them from the house of the Hondas' neighbor, Mr. Mizuta.
+She also remembers seeing a man staring at her from the house of the family's neighbor, Mr. Mizuta.
 When investigating the Mizuta house, Nogami discovers five decomposing bodies wrapped in sealed plastic bags.
-Yasuko, when looking for their dog, Max, encounters Nishino and he tries to come onto her.
+Yasuko, when looking for their dog, Max, encounters Nishino, who flirts with her.
 Later, Koichi is approached by Mio, who says that Nishino is not her father, but a complete stranger.
-When he tries to ask her questions, Mio runs off when Nishino comes home.
-Yasuko begins to act erratically, going from periods of bad sickness to emotional outbursts.
-Because of this behavior, Koichi becomes more suspicious of Nishino, and calls Nogami so he could look into him.
-Nishino invites Nogami inside his house, but Nogami goes down a corridor and opens a large metal door.
+As he attempts to ask her questions, Nishino and Yasuko return home together and she runs away.
+Yasuko begins to act erratically, suffering from periods of sickness and emotional outbursts.
+As a result, Koichi grows more suspicious of Nishino, who asks Nogami to look into him.
+Nogami visits Nishino's house, and is invited inside. but Nogami goes down a corridor and opens a large metal door.
 Right as Koichi comes home, the Tanaka house explodes, and while trying to help, he notices Nishino casually watching television.